waldrain/waldrain.github.io/pv.md

 ### PVB

-800Wp Balkonkraftwerk on the bottom half of the south-facing balcony roof or on the south-facing walmdach
+800Wp Balkonkraftwerk on the south-facing hipped roof (walmdach) at south end of the house:

 - [Absaar 800W Balkonwechselrichter](#absaar-ab800a-microinverter)
 - 2 x [410Wp Tidesolar TD-410MC-108HC](#tidesolar) panels all in black measuring 1724 x 1134 x 30 mm each